dolie/FlySkyI6-wiki/Setup-Paraglide.md

 ## Other Features

 Some paraglides have additional servo(s) to control the A-lines (front lines).
-Also, some pilots use variometer for controlling the neutral position of the main servos.
-So far I did not use any of that.
+Also, some pilots use potentiometer for controlling the neutral position of the main servos, allowing them to fly in a _slightly braked_ mode.
+So far I did not configure any of the above.